-- Pulmonary Working Group– Investigates factors that impact pulmonary function in HIV-seropositive and HIV-seronegative individuals in the CCS.
-Performs research defining changes in pulmonary function and respiratory symptoms that are associated with HIV, its co-morbidities, and its treatment.
+- Pulmonary Working Group– Investigates factors that impact the respiratory system in HIV-seropositive and HIV-seronegative individuals in the CCS.
+Performs research in pulmonary function, symptoms, and outcomes that are associated with HIV, its co-morbidities, and its treatment.

 - Viral and Immune Pathogenesis Working Group – Supports basic and translational research in broad areas relating to HIV pathogenesis, virology, and immunology.
 Specific areas of research in this Working Group include HIV persistence, latency, and reservoirs; mucosal and systemic factors affecting HIV transmission, acquisition, and diseases progression; and the pathogenesis of HIV-associated inflammation.
 This Working Group works with other relevant working groups to provide support and expertise for development of procedures related to specimen collection and testing for blood and tissue studies.
 Provides feedback to investigators seeking to utilize CCS for the above scientific areas, including mentoring of junior investigators.

 - CCS Specimen Allocation Committee (CSAC) – Assists in the allocation of high-value repository specimens.
 Reviews all requests for the release of samples from individuals who contribute significant or unique outcomes to overall CCS research aims and will determine whether or not the restricted samples should be released to the requesting investigator.